Kelly Cherry

-Kelly Cherry (December 21, 1940 – March 18, 2022) was a novelist, poet, essayist, professor, and literary critic and a former Poet Laureate of Virginia (2010–2012).
+Kelly Cherry (December 21, 1940 – March 18, 2022) was an American novelist, poet, essayist, professor, and literary critic and a former Poet Laureate of Virginia (2010–2012).
 She was the author of more than 30 books, including the poetry collections Songs for a Soviet Composer, Death and Transfiguration, Rising Venus and The Retreats of Thought.
 Her short fiction was reprinted in The Best American Short Stories, Prize Stories: The O. Henry Awards, The Pushcart Prize, and New Stories from the South, and won a number of awards.

 Life

 Cherry was born in Baton Rouge, Louisiana, to J. Milton, a violinist and music professor, and Mary Spooner, a violinist and writer.
 She moved to Ithaca, New York, at age 5, and Chesterfield County, Virginia, at age 9.

 She received her bachelor's degree from Mary Washington College in 1961 and an MFA in 1967 from the University of North Carolina at Greensboro.
 She married Jonathan Silver in 1966 and divorced him in 1969.
 She later married Walter Burke Davis III, a writer, journalist and bookseller.

 Cherry died on March 18, 2022, at the age of 81.
-She was survived by her dog, Booker, and preceded in death by her husband Burke Davis III.
 The editors of storySouth dedicated the magazine's spring 2022 issue to her for her support of "all the little magazines."